 I believe this information is important to both those who support finding a cure for autism such as DAN! proponents and those who believe autistic people shouldn’t be made to be more neurotypical such as Neurodiversity advocates.

-Here’s my reasoning: if you have a child with autism and you believe that, like any other disease, we need to find a cure for autism, then you will likely support the research along these lines and utilize the information to test inflammatory biomarkers and help decrease your child’s inflammation and consequently, the behaviors that are associated with it.
+Here’s my reasoning: if you have a child with autism and you believe that, like any other condition, we need to find a cure for autism, then you will likely support the research along these lines and utilize the information to test inflammatory biomarkers and help decrease your child’s inflammation and consequently, the behaviors that are associated with it.
 On the other hand, you may have a child with autism and believe that your child’s brain functioning and associated behaviors are simply a variation of normal that does not need fixing.
 You may still find, however, that your child does have gastrointestinal concerns that could be improved.
 Here’s the thing: in children with autism, the likelihood of having looser tight junctions in the GI tract (commonly referred to as “leaky gut”) is much higher compared to neurotypical children, and this is also largely due to the higher levels of inflammation that we’ve been discussing.
 Also, studies show that young adults with autism are at significant risk for developing heart disease if nothing is done about it, and, as you probably know, inflammation plays a major role in all stages of the development of the atherosclerosis which leads to heart disease.
 You’ll find that addressing high levels of inflammation in children with autism when indicated does not only affect their brains, but their whole body.
 In other words, addressing inflammation isn’t so much a way to “fix” an autistic person, but rather a way to help the body function in its best state.
 This includes gut repair, heart health, and more.

 My Experience with Immune Dysregulation and ASD: Let’s Consider Greg